 In Nicaragua, mothers participate in nutrition workshops led by World Vision health staff called Common Pot.
 In these groups, mothers learn to cook with more nutritious — and less expensive — ingredients, such as soybeans and fresh vegetables grown in community gardens.

 Here, one mother — Anna in Cocibolca, Nicaragua — learns to adapt a current recipe with nutrient-rich items during a Common Pot nutrition workshop.

 “Now I have learned how to cook rice and lentils and I have prepared it here and at home for the children,” says Anna, whose 3-year-old son is overcoming being underweight.

-The World Bank classifies Nicaragua as the second poorest country in the Latin America and Caribbean region, and the World Food Program estimates that chronic malnutrition affects 22 percent of children under 5.
+The World Bank classifies Nicaragua as the second poorest country in the Latin America and Caribbean region, and the World Food Programme estimates that chronic malnutrition affects 22% of children under 5.

 “It [the new cooking techniques] can prevent illness with children.
 This is important to pass on the trainings to the children,” says Geraldine, the facilitator of one Common Pot group.

 Children eat a rice, bean, and lentil lunch at the home of Francisca, the guide mother of one nutrition group in Cocibolca, Nicaragua.